Home / Blog / The Foundation of a...

 The technological fit could be how well your solution integrates with systems that most customers in these sub-verticals are using.
 Competition would reveal how crowded the marketplace is with similar products.
 Complexity could be standard integration versus customized or multiple decision-makers or layers of approvals.
 For instance, government agencies may have more decision-making levels to overcome a final sale than private entrepreneurial investors.

-Focus + Feasibility + Fit = SaaS GTM strategy
+Focus + Feasibility + Fit = Your SaaS GTM (Go-to-Market) Strategy

 By looking at where the various sub-verticals fall to each other in the sectors defined by our X and Y axes, you can see where the most promising opportunities are for going to market.